 The unlawful act must be unlawful under the criminal law: R v Franklin (1883) 15 Cox CC 163.
-It must not be an ordinary act done negligently: Andrews v DPP AC 576.
-It appears that strict liability offences can suffice: R v Alliston (Crown Court 2017).
+Offences involving ordinary acts done negligently probably do not suffice – they should be charged as gross negligence manslaughter instead: Andrews v DPP AC 576.

 It must be a crime involving an action, not an crime of omission: R v Lowe QB 702.